nkalkstein/Concert-World/README.md

 # Concert World!

-A music-lover’s app for finding and tracking when and where your favorite bands and artists are performing all over the world
+A music-lover’s app for finding and tracking when and where your favorite bands and artists are performing all over the world.

-Query a fully up-to-date world concert schedule for all performing musical artists
+Search a fully up-to-date world concert schedule of all performing musical artists.

-You can create and edit your own schedule of upcoming concerts
+Create and edit your own schedule of upcoming concerts.

 ## Built With